spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Importing Folders - `react`, `import`, `tech-knowledge`

-   :question: When importing a component's folder instead of a file, the folder's \_\_\_ file is imported by default if it exists.
+   ❓ When importing a component's folder instead of a file, the folder's \_\_\_ file is imported by default if it exists.

    - public.js
    - main.js